couchbaselabs/docs-ng/content/query-language/language-reference.markdown

     The `ORDER BY` clause can evaluate any JSON value.
 This means it can compare values of different types, for instance 'four' and 4 and will order by type.
 The following describes order by type from highest to lowest:

+    * missing value, known as MISSING
+    * null value, known as NULL
+    * false
+    * true
+    * number
+    * string
+    * arrays, where each element in the array is compared with the corresponding element in another array.
+A longer array will sort after a shorter array
+    * object, where key-values from one object are compared to key-values from another object.
+Keys are evaluated in sorted order for strings.
+Larger objects will sort after smaller objects.

+*  `LIMIT` Clause.
+Imposes a specific number of objects returned in a result set by `SELECT`.
+This clause must have an integer as upper bound.

+* `OFFSET` Clause.
+This clause can optionally follow a `LIMIT` clause.
+If you specify and offset, this many objects are omitted from the result set before enforcing a specified `LIMIT`.
+This clause must be an integer.

 ###Examples